-Well Baby per Diem
+Well-Baby per Diem

 Private hospitals that perform more than 1,500 Louisiana Medicaid deliveries per state fiscal year (SFY) qualify to be paid a per diem for well babies that are discharged at the same time the mother is discharged.
-This well baby per diem rate is the lesser of the hospital's actual costs or the boarder baby rate.
+This well-baby per diem rate is the lesser of the hospital's actual costs or the boarder baby rate.

-Qualification for Well Baby Rate
+Qualification for Well-Baby Rate

 In order for a hospital to qualify for the well-baby per diem, it must notify Rate Setting and Audit at any time during a SFY, or not later than six months after the end of a SFY that it indeed had more than 1,500 Medicaid deliveries in that SFY.
+It is the hospital's responsibility to request qualifying status in order to be paid the well-baby per diem rate.
+If the hospital does not inform LDH of their change in status, they will not qualify.

-The Rate Setting and Audit Section generates an annual report to determine if there are any new hospitals that might qualify.
-However, if Rate Setting and Audit cannot determine from the hospital's billing data available at the time of the report that it had 1,500 Medicaid deliveries, the hospital will not qualify until it notifies Rate Setting and Audit and the section confirms the information.
-If there were Medicaid deliveries that a hospital has not billed at the time the report is run, they will not be reflected on the report.
+The Rate Setting and Audit Section generates an annual report to determine if there are any new hospitals that may qualify.
+If the Rate Setting and Audit Section cannot determine from the hospital's billing data, available at the time of the report, that it had 1,500 Medicaid deliveries, the hospital must then provide documentation satisfactory to LDH that supports the 1,500 Medicaid deliveries in that SFY.
+If the hospital does not notify LDH of their change in status and provide sufficient information supporting the 1,500 Medicaid deliveries in the time frame specified above, the hospital will not be eligible for the well-baby per diem rate.

-Medicaid eligibles do count as Medicaid deliveries, but unless they have been billed to Medicaid, we have no record to count that delivery.
+Medicaid eligibles do count as Medicaid deliveries, but must be billed to Medicaid, in order to count that delivery.
 Therefore, it is the responsibility of the hospital to notify us timely (as described above) that it qualifies.
 Rate Setting and Audit will then verify qualifying information.
 Once a hospital has qualified, it will begin receiving the well-baby per diem for dates of service on and after the beginning of the SFY following its qualification.

-Well Baby Example 1:
+Well-Baby Example 1: